sovietsky-cyborg/ulb-epreuve-technique/README.md

 `npm run dev`

-## Or you can Run it as a container (dont forget to build the sources for the SPA)
+## Or you can Run both of them as a container (dont forget to install dependencies and build the sources for the SPA)

 `docker-compose up -d `

 ## Or with Podman

 `podman-compose up -d`